institutional research, planning & assessment

 associate director, data management

 Carol manages compliance reporting in IRPA and coordinates with campus partners to ensure consistency and accuracy in external reporting.
 Carol assists with Data Warehouse testing, contributing to data quality across the institution.

 Carol joined Institutional Research when it was first formed in 2004.
 Previous to her work in IRPA, Carol worked with Enrollment Management at Boston College for 20 years, gaining valuable insight on undergraduate recruitment, retention, financial strategies, and enrollment research.

 Carol earned her Bachelor’s degree in economics from Providence College.
 While working with Enrollment Management, Carol received her M.B.A. from Boston College.

 Carol likes to jog with her friends, travel with her family, read books, and spend time in Maine.

-executive director, strategic services
+executive director, planning & strategic services

 Mike assists departments, schools and divisions with their assessment and planning activities, offering consultation and facilitation services to meet their specific needs.
 He developed BC’s innovative program review system that guides individual departments through a process self-assessment, external peer review and action planning.
 Mike also works with larger units and cross-functional teams to help them design and implement a broad range of strategic planning, business and operational solutions.